simon-weber/gmusicapi/docs/source/reference/mobileclient.rst

 	Should be an `ICU <http://www.localeplanet.com/icu/>`__ locale supported by Android.

-	Set on authentication with :func:`login` but can be changed at any time.
+	Set during login but can be changed at any time.

 Account Management
 ------------------